SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 > far, the evidence points to __an unmet demand for younger politicians appealing to younger
 > voters.__

-The data are slim, but somehow feel like a persuasive summary of the _zeitgeist:_ our younger (also browner, queerer, poorer) co-citizens want to shove the conservative legacy of their elders out of the way.
+The data are slim, but somehow they feel like a persuasive summary of the _zeitgeist:_ our younger (also browner, queerer, poorer) co-citizens want to shove the conservative legacy of their elders out of the way.
 They want what I want: the good things available other developed nations like universal health care, strict federal gun control, accessible &amp;